 “Content is King.” – Bill Gates

 Like Bill Gates said, “Content is King.”
-In this case, content refers to articles, blog posts, audio, emails, basically anything published online.
+In this case, content refers to articles, blog posts, audio, emails, basically anything that can be published online.
 The creation and sharing of content is a key part of any social media strategy.
-Not just any content should be shared but that which relates to your brand or your vision.
+Not just any content should be shared but that which relates to your brand and your audience.

 Creating A Social Media Content Calendar

-A Social Media Content Calendar can be either a spreadsheet or an app used to schedule posts in advance for different social media platforms, including Facebook, Instagram and Twitter.
+A Social Media Content Calendar can be either a spreadsheet or an app to schedule posts in advance for different social media platforms, including Facebook, Instagram, and Twitter.
 Not only creating a posting schedule but sticking to it is important.
-After creating a Social Media Content Calendar, you need to define what you are going to post, on which platforms and when you are going to post.
+After creating a Social Media Content Calendar, you need to define what you are going to post, on which platforms, and when you are going to post.

 What to Post?